Salesforce Dictionary - Free Salesforce GlossarySalesforce Dictionary

 Push notifications1010Per transaction

 Batch Apex, Queueable, and @future use the async column.
 Triggers, controllers, anonymous Apex, and synchronous web service calls use the sync column.
+The split exists because async code is allowed to take longer and use more memory: the user is not waiting on the result, so the platform can afford to give async work more resources without harming the interactive experience.

-The canonical Apex governor limits — sync vs async at a glance
+The canonical Apex governor limits: sync vs async at a glance

-The four limits you'll actually hit
+The four limits you will actually hit

 1. Too many SOQL queries: 101